violet-quartz/violet-quartz.github.io/_posts/2023-12-22-python-parallel-and-concurrent-programming.md

     print(f'red_cnt={red_cnt}, blue_cnt={blue_cnt}')
 ```
 ### Condition variables
-Condition variable, serves as a queue of threads waiting for a certain condition.
+Spinning, which is busy waiting, repeatedly acquiring and releasing the lock to check for a certain condition to continue.
+To avoid this, we introduce condition variable.Condition variable, serves as a queue of threads waiting for a certain condition.
 The condition variable works with a mutex together to implement the higher level construct called a monitor.

 A monitor, protects section of code with mutual exclusion and provides ability for threads to wait until a condition has become true along with a mechanism to signal those waiting threads when their condition has been met.

 Conditional variable has three main operations: wait, signal/notify, broadcast/notifyall.
+And it support context management protocol.

 ```python
 import threading